-So what is the deal with 5 star reviews.
+So what is the deal with 5-star reviews?
 As far as we can tell, a majority of them are fake.
 Not only is the business involved with a service, but somebody connected to the business is replying to the reviews.
 If you look at the profile for Gaye Matei.
-You will see reviews for Bill Frusco, Psychic Readings and Tarot Parties, along with 3 businesses in England and 1 business in Canada.
+You will see reviews for Bill Frusco, Psychic Readings, and Tarot Parties, along with 3 businesses in England and 1 business in Canada.
 We notice several reviewers also reviewed Bill Frusco and several of the same businesses in different states.
 The review from Kirk Hatfield is no longer live for DSM, but is still live for the other business that this fake profile has reviewed.
 Either Detroit Seafood Market is a super fancy restaurant where their customers are world travelers with homes in multiple states or these profiles and reviews are fake.

 If Detroit Seafood Market was really concerned with their online presence and reputation, there are better ways to spend their time, money and energy.
 For starters the need to remove the noindex tag from their website so that Google and other search engines can crawl the website.
 Then they should redesign and recode the website.
 The page speed is 30/100.
 They need to be 90/100 or better.
-Since the website loads too slow, they are being hindered in their organic seo traffic, the noindex isn’t doing them any favors either.
-Next they need to focus on and address the staff issue and complaints.
+Since the website loads too slow, they are being hindered in their organic SEO traffic, the noindex isn’t doing them any favors either.
+Next, they need to focus on and address the staff issue and complaints.
 No business should ever get a negative review about rude staff.
-They need to make sure their the host and wait staff is friendly and attentive.
-This is a service business, DSM needs to server and take care of their customers.
-Next they focus on the kitchen and food.
+They need to make sure the host and wait staff is friendly and attentive.
+This is a service business, DSM needs to the server and take care of their customers.
+Next, they focus on the kitchen and food.
 We understand that you will run out of an item or items.
 We won’t fault them for this.
-However the food that does come out, needs to be cooked and flavorful.
+However, the food that does come out, needs to be cooked and flavorful.
 If Detroit Seafood Market focused on these areas, they would see an increase in real 5 star reviews and more customers.

-However the fake reviews are illegal.
+However, the fake reviews are illegal.
 The FTC can fine business a minimum of $250,000.
 When the FTC does take action, they submit a press release and SEO community writes about it.
 However, we are putting the cart before the horse and writing about the fake review process before the FTC completes their investigation.
-We are taking action, because people are paying for bad food and service while somebody is attempting to hide real negative reviews with obvious fake reviews.
+We are taking action because people are paying for bad food and service while somebody is attempting to hide real negative reviews with obvious fake reviews.
 Don’t eat at Detroit Seafood Market until the owner makes changes and commits to this promise: “We’re sorry to see we didn’t meet expectations here, Steve.
 We’re always looking for ways to improve and your feedback here is much appreciated.”